BARGHEST-ngo/_WARD-UI/README.md

 - persistent background processes
 - memory crashes

-This lets civil society, journalists, and investigators run **self-service device triage** — without handing control to closed platforms or outside vendors.
+This lets civil society, journalists, and investigators run **self-service device triage** — making spyware identification more readily available to the many.

 ---